Rolands-Laucis/Pauca/readme.md

 * `/transpile.js` - the main function that does the transpiling high-level steps like running the parser and resolvers.
 * `/preproc.js` - preprocessing steps and a main func to apply the ones you want.
 * `/parser.js` - parses the input Pauca syntax into abstract token trees as a json.
-* `/resolver.js` - uses the parse tree and resolves the pattern tags to a regex object, then later is used with regex match objects as contexts and parse tree and Pauca's grammar to resolve all the target tags to an output string.
+* `/resolver.js` - uses the parse tree and resolves the pattern lists to a regex object, then later is used with regex match objects as contexts and parse tree and Pauca's grammar to resolve all the target lists to an output string.
 * `/grammar.js` - contains an object that has the entirety of the Pauca language grammar and each tokens functionality
 * `/token.js` - defines 2 "js enums" as classes, a top-level Token that stores the parsed string symbols and a TokenType labeling the semantics of that string.